• LINE

 Introduction to Economics

-General of Commerce and Industry
+General Conference of Commerce

-Introduction to Management Studies
+Introduction to Business Administration

 Introduction to Management Informatics